fredericoferreiracosta/com.advplstore.framework.logging/README.md

     Local oLogger := Log():New("My custom log name")

     oLogger:Debug("This is a debug message")
-    oLogger:Info("This is a info message")
+    oLogger:Info("This is an info message")
-    oLogger:Error("This is a error message")
+    oLogger:Error("This is an error message")
 Return
 ```